-- \mathbf{x} (str or list) A string or list of thredds urls, which must end with .nc. - checks (boolean) Do you want to check if data is available over thredds? - wait (int) Time to wait for threads server to be checked.
+- x (str or list) A string or list of thredds urls, which must end with .nc. - checks (boolean) Do you want to check if data is available over threads? - wait (int) Time to wait for threads server to be checked.
 Limitless if not supplied.